Federal Pell Grants

 Declining Pell Grant Funds

 You may decline all or part of your disbursement of Pell Grant funds that you are otherwise eligible to receive.
-You may wish to take this action if you expect to qualify for a larger Pell Grant in future years as a result of an expected transfer to a more expensive educational institution or an expected change in your expected family contribution.
+You may wish to take this action if you expect to qualify for a larger Pell Grant in future years as a result of an expected transfer to a more expensive educational institution or an expected change in your Student Aid Index (SAI).
 If you are going to return all or a portion of Pell Grant funds, you must deliver to our Student Financial Services Department a signed, written statement clearly indicating that you are declining Pell Grant funds for which you are otherwise eligible and that you understand that those funds may not be available once the award year is over.

 Returning Pell Grant Funds